NotArb/Jupiter/README.md

 - **Configurable via `jupiter-config.toml`**: Allows users to pass any ENV variables to the `jupiter-swap-api` and set up configurations such as the auto-restart timer and filters.

   [jupiter-config.toml](https://github.com/NotArb/Jupiter/blob/main/releases-wip/docker-jupiter/jupiter-config.toml)

-Currently, this service is only available via Docker, with potential support for other platforms in the future.

 ### Jupiter Arb Bot
 NotArb primarily focuses on offering a powerful Jupiter Arbitrage Bot designed for executing arbitrage transactions quickly and efficiently on the Solana blockchain.